shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 ## 2. Dynamic Question Fetching
 **ENDPOINT:** `GET /api/game/questions`

 You must NEVER hardcode question UUIDs.
 When a team arrives at an island, fetch this endpoint.
-The backend intelligently sorts the questions into a perfect array.
+The backend intelligently sorts the questions into a perfect array using a secure database `sequence_number`.

 **The Array Structure Guarantee:**
 - `array[0]` is **ALWAYS** the `PRE_ROUND` question.
-- `array[1...N]` are the `MAIN` questions, sorted safely by sequence.
+- `array[1...N]` are the `MAIN` questions, safely ordered.

 ---